thuctran289/Lab0-CA/report.md

 Overall, our test results were very helpful to us in showing bugs in our code.
 Furthermore, they were also helpful for reminding us that we had to implement certain functions and flags such as the ZERO flag.

 ### Adder
 For the adder we chose test cases that have input of two positive numbers, one positive and one negative number, and two negative numbers.
 On the output side, we covered the cases of no overflow or carryout, overflow but no carryout, carryout but no overflow, and both overflow and carryout.
+We had no issues verifying.

 ### Subtractor
 For the subtractor we chose test cases that have input of two positive numbers, one positive one negative, and two negative numbers.
 On the output side, we covered the cases of no overflow or carryout, overflow but no carryout, carryout but no overflow, and both overflow and carryout.
+We had no issues verifying.

 ### XOR
 For the XOR testbench, we covered all four test cases for one bit and multiple bits cases.
-Through these test cases, we had discovered that our AND and XOR was being multiplexed to the same line, and hence, required fixing.
+Through these test cases, we had discovered that our AND and XOR was being multiplexed to the same line, and hence, required fixing because our XOR result was the ADD result.

 ### SLT
 For the SLT cases we tried to compare positive number to positive number, positive to negative, negative to positive, negative to negative and two same numbers.
 This testbench showed us an issue that we had with competing gates driving a wire.
 As a result, we had to adjust our strategy of how we set wires to a fixed state.